wattlebirdaz/bashcms2_contents/posts/20200407_bashtechniques2/main.md

 Introducing shell scripts that I found useful.

 Today, I'll explain some use cases of `awk`.
-(I will not be able to explain the command in detail so if you are interested please check out the man page. `man awk` )
+(I will not be able to explain the command itself in detail so if you are interested please check out the man page. `man awk` )

 ## Using variables in awk